irlnathan/activityoverlord/README.md

 ### a Sails application
 This is a part of a series of screencasts which build a sails application from scratch.
 You can follow the progress over at my github [sailscasts](http://irlnathan.github.io/sailscasts/) page.

+A live version of the project is available at: (http://activityoverlord.herokuapp.com/)

 - [Episode 1](http://irlnathan.github.io/sailscasts/blog/2013/08/20/building-a-sails-application-ep1-installing-sails-and-create-initial-project/ "Episode 1"): goes over installing sails and creating the initial sails project.

 - [Episode 2](http://irlnathan.github.io/sailscasts/blog/2013/08/21/building-a-sails-application-ep2-creating-a-sign-up-page/ "Episode 2"): Creating a Sign-up Page, ‘First-look’ at Routes, and Adding Twitter Bootstrap